wildfish/django-dashboards/docs/dashboards/howto/layout.rst

 grid_css_classes
 ================

-In the complex example above
-we used the grid_css_classes attribute to lay the divs in the card side by side.
+In the examples above we used ``grid_css_classes`` to change the width.

 If we had 3 components we could add the extra card and change the grid_css_classes to "span-4".::

     Card(
-        "text_example",
+        "component_name",
         grid_css_classes="span-4"
     ),

-The css grid layout is based on 12 columns.
+The started css provided has a grid layout is based on 12 columns i.e span-4, span-6 etc.

 To save on typing and to make things easier to update we recommend creating a helper class to define css classes.  e.g.::